 The Challenge

-Over 13 months, four analytical GIS maps were produced supporting internal government research and planning.
-The subject matter covered Afghanistan's mineral resource distribution, Belt and Road Initiative infrastructure corridors, and regional transportation networks — domains where spatial accuracy carries direct operational consequences.
-Each output was built to enable spatial analysis in areas where reliable datasets are incomplete, contested, or unavailable through standard sources.
+Geospatial intelligence analysis operates at the intersection of spatial methodology and strategic context.
+Over 13 months, four analytical GIS products were delivered supporting internal government research — mapping Afghanistan's mineral resource distribution, Belt and Road Initiative infrastructure corridors, and regional transportation networks across Central and South Asia.
+Each output addressed a specific spatial question about resource control, infrastructure access, and network connectivity in areas where reliable public datasets are incomplete or contested.

 Work was executed under analyst direction: research requirements came in, spatial products went back out.
 The primary dataset — Belt and Road infrastructure — required integration into the GIS environment, spatial relationship analysis, and verification against regional basemap data before outputs were delivered.
 Rapid turnaround was required.
 Precision was not negotiable.

-This engagement required a specific analytical discipline: understand the intelligence question before touching the data, structure the spatial framework to answer it directly, and produce outputs that hold up to internal review under time pressure.
-That discipline — applied consistently across four maps over 13 months — is the transferable product of this work.
+This engagement reinforced a transferable analytical discipline: understand the intelligence question before touching the data, structure the spatial framework to answer it directly, and produce outputs that hold up to internal review under time pressure.
+That discipline — applied consistently across four maps over 13 months — applies to any high-stakes GIS analyst role.

 "Analytical GIS under operational pressure has one standard: the spatial output has to be defensible.
 Structure the data correctly, verify the output, and don't deliver until it holds up — that discipline carries across every domain."